MBA Admissions Interview Primer: Unusual Interview Practices

 HBS and the Post-Interview Reflection

-Though it’s been years now since Harvard Business School (HBS) introduced its post-interview reflection, no other top school has yet followed suit.
+Though it’s been over a decade now since Harvard Business School (HBS) introduced its post-interview reflection, no other top school has yet followed suit.
 HBS first added this new twist in 2012, inviting those candidates who interviewed to follow up—in 24 hours or less—with an email answer to the following question: “You’ve just had your HBS interview.
 Tell us about it.
 How well did we get to know you?”
-While the wording of the question may change this year, the intent of the question remains the same, it is a post interview reflection from the candidate.

 HBS has kept the format of the post-interview reflection the same each year since its debut.
 There is no official word limit, it is due within 24 hours of your interview’s conclusion and you are strongly discouraged from producing the reflection before the interview or soliciting or receiving outside assistance with it.

-So, knowing all of this, what’s the best approach?
 “Answer the prompt, and be gracious,” advises Alex Brown, a Clear Admit consultant who spent years working in MBA admissions at Wharton.
 “Consider the interview discussion that took place, and share your assessment in terms of how well the conversation revealed your candidacy.”
-Reiterating HBS’s own instructions, Brown reminded applicants that this is not the time to write an additional essay.
+Brown reminds applicants that this is not the time to write an additional essay.
 Instead, use it to reinforce some of your messaging that was part of the interview dialog.

 “Schools know that sometimes an interview does not go well from a candidate’s standpoint, so this additional prompt helps candidates level the playing field in this regard,” Brown says.
 “I think it is smart on the part of HBS to give its candidates the last word on their application in this way.”